How to drop Part A & Part B

 - Your costs for health care: You may have to pay all of the costs for services that Medicare covers, like hospital stays, doctors’ services, medical supplies, and preventive services.

 - Gap in coverage: If you change your mind and want to sign up again later, you may have to wait until the next General Enrollment Period (January 1-March 31 each year) to sign up.
-Your coverage won’t start until July 1.
+Your coverage starts the month after you sign up.

 - Late enrollment penalty: If you don’t qualify for a Special Enrollment Period to get Medicare later, you’ll have to pay a monthly late enrollment penalty for as long as you have Part B coverage.
 The penalty goes up the longer you go without Part B coverage.
 If you have to pay a penalty for Part A, you’ll pay it for twice as long as you go without Part A coverage.